Driven By Passion

 Hup Wil Lax A, Kirby Muldoe, is SkeenaWild’s Director of Community Relations and Partnerships.
 Hup Wil Lax A is a proud member of the Tsimsian and Gitxsan People and has lived in Gitxsan Territory for almost his entire life.
 Hup Wil Lax A enjoys spending time on the water and land in the Skeena watershed and Pacific Ocean.
 His work focuses on building and maintaining relationships with individuals, organizations, communities, and Indigenous Nations across the Skeena Watershed and beyond.

-Kait Yehle is the newly minted Fisheries Biologist at SkeenaWild and works closely with our Director of Science, Dr. Michael Price, and Executive Director, Greg Knox.
+Kait Yehle, SkeenaWild’s Fisheries Director and Biologist, works closely with our Director of Science, Dr. Michael Price.
 Kait focuses primarily on research, advocacy, and communications related to sustainable fisheries & salmon habitat management and how climate change impacts wild salmon.

 Adrienne Berchtold is an Ecologist and Mining Impacts Researcher with SkeenaWild and focuses her research on the effects of mining on freshwater and salmon resources in Northwestern B.C.